 These days traditional print marketing materials have been put on the back burner.
 That’s too bad.
 Just because everyone is walking around with a mobile device, doesn’t mean that using traditional marketing materials doesn’t work.

-In this article, you’re going to get a list of the best marketing materials that you can use in your business and how to use them.
+In this article, you’re going to get a list of the best marketing ideas that you can use to create marketing materials for your business.

 Let’s dive right in.